JohnEarnest/ok/ike/Readme.md

 Sound
 -----
 To add sound to your programs, define a monadic function or variable named `play`.
-Sound playback further requires a definition of `draw`. iKe plays waveforms at 8khz from a sequence of samples in the range [-1.0, 1.0].
-If `play` is a list or scalar it will be repeated as necessary to supply 8000 samples every second:
+Sound playback further requires a definition of `draw`. iKe plays waveforms at a sample rate given by the variable `srate` with samples in the range [-1.0, 1.0].
+If `play` is a list or scalar it will be repeated as necessary to supply continuous audio:

 	draw: ,(;;)
 	play: .2*?500 / a short noise sample